Lidocaine (Lignocaine) and Prilocaine

 This leaflet answers some common questions about Oraqix.

-It does not contain all the information that is available.
+It does not contain all of the information that is available.
 It does not take the place of talking to your dental practitioner.

 All medicines have risks and benefits.
 Your dental practitioner has weighed the risks of you being given this medicine against the benefits they expect it will have for you.